Storyflow

 For discipline-specific, step-by-step walkthroughs, see How to Make an Interior Design Mood Board and How to Create a Fashion Mood Board, both of which build concept boards in everything but name.

 The hardest part of a concept board is not gathering references; it is writing the direction and the rationale.
-This is where AI changes the work.
+Staring at forty images and turning them into one defensible sentence is the slow, blank-page work.
+This is where AI changes the job.

-The familiar approach is to arrange the references and then write the concept from scratch.
-With an AI canvas like Storyflow, you drop the references on the board, ask the AI to read the whole canvas, and it drafts the direction and the rationale tied to your brief.
-Storyflow's AI reads your full active canvas board by default, plus up to 1 Tactic and up to 3 Documents you @-mention.
+The familiar approach is to arrange the references and then write the concept from scratch, alone, from a blank text box.
+With an AI canvas like Storyflow, you drop the references onto the board, ask the AI to read the whole canvas, and it drafts a candidate direction and rationale tied to your brief.
+Storyflow's AI reads your full active canvas board by default, plus up to 1 Tactic (a Story Blueprint) and up to 3 Documents you @-mention.
+That is the specific mechanic: it reasons over what is actually on the board in front of you, not a generic prompt, so the first draft of the argument comes from your references instead of from nowhere.

 A concept board is a mood board that grew up: it takes the references and adds a direction and a reason.
 The five elements are a concept statement, curated references, a palette, key elements, and a rationale, and the last one, the reasoning, is what makes it a concept board at all.

 A mood board captures a feeling through references; a concept board defines a direction and justifies it.
 The concept board adds two things the mood board lacks: a clear statement of the direction and the reasoning that ties each choice to the brief.
 A concept board is the argument; a mood board is the evidence.
-A mood board becomes a concept board when you add the concept and the rationale.
+A mood board becomes a concept board when you add the concept and the rationale, which is why the two are usually built in sequence: gather on the mood board, decide on the concept board.

 No. A storyboard sequences a narrative shot by shot or panel by panel; a concept board defines a visual direction and its reasoning.
 A storyboard answers "what happens, in what order"; a concept board answers "what is the direction, and why."
-They are used at different stages and can coexist on a project, with the concept board setting the look the storyboard then plans.
+They are used at different stages and can coexist on a project, with the concept board setting the look the storyboard then plans out frame by frame.

 At the start of a project, after gathering inspiration and before production, to commit to a direction and align the team or client.
 It is also used in pitches and presentations to win agreement on a direction.
-Any time a project risks drifting because the direction is felt but not stated, a concept board is the artifact that fixes it.
+Any time a project risks drifting because the direction is felt but not stated, a concept board is the artifact that fixes it, because it forces the direction into words a whole team can build from.

 AI can draft the direction and the rationale from your references, and generate a starting board from a prompt, but it should not decide the creative direction for you.
-Tools like Storyflow read the references on your canvas and turn them into a first draft of the concept and reasoning, which removes the slowest part of the work.
-The judgment and the final direction remain yours; AI handles the drafting.
+Tools like Storyflow read the references on your canvas (the full active board, plus up to 3 @-mentioned Documents and 1 Tactic) and turn them into a first draft of the concept and reasoning, which removes the slowest part of the work.
+The judgment and the final direction remain yours; AI handles the drafting, and a board built entirely from a prompt with no curation will read as generic.

 Build your entire board from a single message